zuestmedia/zmplugin/readme.txt

 === ZMPlugin ===
 Contributors: zuestmedia
-Stable tag: 1.0.28
+Stable tag: 1.0.29
 Tags: cookie notice, gdpr, analytics, matomo, private, smtp, mail Requires at least: 4.7
-Tested up to: 6.4.1
+Tested up to: 6.4
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Essential tools for webmasters; cookie notice, analytics integration, private mode, SMTP mail and extension for ZuestMedia WordPress Themes.
+ZMPlugin contains various essential tools for WordPress websites that every webmaster may need and is the companion plugin to our themes.

 == Description ==

-[ZMPlugin](https://zuestmedia.com/zmplugin/) is a basic plugin for WordPress websites and contains several essential tools that every webmaster needs:
+[ZMPlugin](https://zuestmedia.com/zmplugin/) offers a whole range of features that every WordPress website administrator will benefit from:

-1. cookie notice (GDPR compliant).
+1. Cookie consent banner (GDPR compliant)
-2. analytics integration (GA4, Tagmanager, Matomo).
+2. Tracking script integration (GA4, Tagmanager, Matomo)
-3. private mode for websites in development or temporary forwarding/redirection.
+3. Private mode with redirection
-4. send WordPress system mails via SMTP server.
+4. SMTP for WordPress transactional mails
-5. display options for dashboard and login form.

-Furterhmore, all [ZuestMedia WordPress Themes](https://zuestmedia.com/themes/) will be extended with theme settings, customizer settings and the design explorer to import starter designs.
+5. Block Patterns

 == Plugin Features ==

-= Cookie Notice =
+= Cookie consent banner =
-Cookie Consent Banner for GDPR compliant integration of Google Analytics, Google Tag Manager and Matomo (self-hosted).
+Cookie Consent Banner for GDPR compliant use of tracking solutions.
+Tracking scripts will only be loaded after consent has been given.

-= Analytics =
+= Tracking script integration =
 Google Analytics 4, Google Tag Manager or Matomo (self-hosted) can be integrated.
-GDPR compliant if configured correctly.
+GDPR compliant if configured with cookie consent banner.

 = Private Mode =
 Private mode to redirect visitors to the login form or to a page of their choice.
 Useful for maintenance work or not yet finished websites.